brantphoto/tic-tac-elm/README.md

 Follow the instructions [here](http://elm-lang.org/install).
 Use their installer for your type of system (mac)... or build it from source... with Haskell.
 No????

-# HOW TO TIC TAC TOW
+# HOW TO TIC TAC TOE

 1st, clone this repository.